Lolliedieb/lolMiner-releases/README.md

 |  --pl arg (=*)  | The power limit used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.78

+_Changes_

+- Added support for **Beam Hash III** on Nvidia RTX 4000 and AMD RX 7000 generation GPUs
+- Added support for **Heavyhash-Karlsen** for Nvidia Pascal and newer and AMD RX 6000 and newer GPUs.
+Use --algorithm KARLSEN to mine it, fee is 1%
+- Added multiple **dual mining** options for EthashB3 algorithm (Rethereum).
+The algorithm can now be used with --dualmode to be set to ALEPHDUAL (Blake3 - Alephium), FISHDUAL (Blake3 - Ironfish), RXDDUAL (Sha512 / 256D, Radiant) or KARLSENDUAL (HeavyHash-Karlsen).
+Fee rule for dual mining: its the same as with the individual algorithms, so if EthB3 takes 1% and Radiant mining 0.75 as individual algorithms, you pay 1% on the EthB3 portion and 0.75% on the Radiant portion when dual mining.
+Usage is the same as described [here](https://github.com/Lolliedieb/lolMiner-releases/wiki/lolMiner-1.43-dual-and-split-mining-options) for Ethash.
+- The algorithms ALEPH, ETHASHB3, IRONFISH, KARLSEN, NEXA and RADIANT now support **splitting the hashrate** analog to the options described [here](https://github.com/Lolliedieb/lolMiner-releases/wiki/lolMiner-1.43-dual-and-split-mining-options).
+Use --dualmode SPLIT-X to put X% of the hashrate to the 2nd connection given by --dualuser and --dualpool
+- When using split mining, the hashrate will now be displayed as one solver as well in stats as in the API.
+This gives a more consistent representation.
+- Reduced stale shares on algorithms ALEPH, ETHASHB3, IRONFISH, NEXA and RADIANT.
+- Windows: Updated **GUI tool**
+- Added support for the **FishHash** algorithm (Future Ironfish PoW) for testing purposes.
+Use --algorithm FISHHASH-TEST to connect to a current Ironfish pool and run the shares just against the build in CPU verify.
+In this mode the difficulty is 1/256 of what the usual Blake3 difficulty would be.
+Use --algoriithm FISHHASH-TESTNET to connect to a real testnet pool and mine there including submitted shares.

+_Fixes_

+- Fixed a bug causing BEAM mining to crash on newer cuda versions.
+- Fixed a bug causing multiple algorithms to show hashrate in wrong place of statistics when running two algorithms on different GPUs.
+- Fixed a bug with Rethereum mining not working on Cuda 11 drivers.

 ### lolMiner 1.77b